Rouxxel/Web_practice/README.md

 - Practice and experiment with front-end web technologies
 - Understand file organization for real-world projects
-- Learn basic Docker workflows for static site deployment
+- Learn basic Docker and Docker Compose workflows for static site deployment

 ---